 Deutsche Bank has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of RMBS and other assetbacked securities.
 These cases, described below, allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued, or assert that various representations or warranties relating to the loans were breached at the time of origination.
-The Group has recorded provisions with respect to several of these civil cases, but has not recorded provisions with respect to all of the se matters.
+The Group has recorded provisions with respect to several of these civil cases, but has not recorded provisions with respect to all of these matters.
 The Group has not disclosed the amount of these provisions because it has concluded that such disclosure can be expected to seriously prejudice the resolution of these matters.

 Deutsche Bank is a defendant in a class action relating to its role as one of the underwriters of six RMBS offerings issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
 The lawsuit was brought by plaintiffs representing a class of investors who purchased certificates in those offerings.
 The parties reached a settlement to resolve the matter for a total of U.S.\$ 165 million, a portion of which was paid by the Bank.
 On 30 August 2017, FHFA/Freddie Mac filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was resolved against FHFA/Freddie Mac.
 The court approved the settlement on 7 March 2019 over FHFA/Freddie Mac's objections.
-FHFA filed its appeal on 28 June 2019, which was denied on 14 March 2022.
+FHFA filed its appeal on 28 June 2019, which was denied on 14 March 2022 and a subsequent petition for rehearing was denied on 2 June 2022.

-Deutsche Bank is a defendant in an action related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation ("FDIC") as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
+Deutsche Bank is a defendant in an action related to two RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation ("FDIC") as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
 In this action, the appellate court reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
 On 31 July 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on 14 September 2017.
 On 18 October 2019, defendants' motion to dismiss was denied.
-Discovery is ongoing.
+On 13 May 2022, the FDIC voluntarily dismissed its claim with respect to one of the RMBS offerings and Deutsche Bank filed a motion for summary judgment seeking dismissal of the remaining claim.
+Deutsche Bank's motion has been fully briefed as of 8 July 2022.
+Discovery is stayed pending resolution of Deutsche Bank's motion.